 The Wrong Tools and Channels

-Your customer comes to you with their problem, not only looking for you to be present and available to help but also the right place – whether by phone, email, live chat, social media, or self-service.
-Customers want and need to reach you.
+Your customer comes to you with their problem, not only looking for you to be present and available to help, but also the most accessible communication channel for them – whether by phone, email, live chat, social media, or self-service.
 You’re responsible for facilitating easy, accessible customer service connections.